Operations > Computing > FAQ

-The first time, a password will be asked for; this password will prevent other users on the same system from accessing your session.
-If you forget this password, see below on killing and setting things up from scratch again.
+The first time, a password will be asked for; this password will help prevent other EE users from accessing your VNC session.
+If you forget this password, remove the

 - Now the -list command should show a session (the numbers will vary):

 linux13$ vncserver -list TigerVNC server sessions: X DISPLAY # PROCESS ID :1 5528

 - Use the lsof command to show the port number the process is listening on, in this case

 5901.
 The port number may vary if other sessions exist.
 This port must match the port used when connecting with the VNC client.